 To have more natural finish, Osei-tutu suggests, "staying away from products that advertise themselves as matte and powdery," and instead looking for options that are moisturizing and lightweight, which tend to include words like "hydrating," "luminous," "buildable coverage," and "weightless" on their labels.
 "On mature skin, the finish is so important," says McEvoy.

 As far as formatting goes, it's really a "dealer's choice" situation.
 "Liquid, creams, and sticks all work—it just depends on the texture that you like," says McEvoy.
 "With powder, you have to be aware that the formula can settle into fine lines and give the skin a dry appearance."
-To avoid this, she recommends looking for a translucent options that adds a slight glow to your skin.
+To avoid this, she recommends looking for a translucent options that add a slight glow to aging skin.

 How to use foundation on mature skin

 No matter which type of foundation you're using, it's important to start your makeup routine with proper preparation.
 And the name of the game, says makeup artist Cara Lovello, is moisturizing.
 She suggests using NARS Radiance Primer SPF 30 ($35), which combines hydrating ingredients with SPF to create the perfect canvas to layer foundation on top of.

 When it comes time to apply the foundation itself, you may want to consider mixing some primer or moisturizer with your product—especially if you're using a full-coverage foundation.
 "This makes it lay a little thinner, and look more skin-like on skin," says Lovello.
 Finally, you'll want to finish things off with a setting powder.
 "Although powder can make foundation feel heavy or cakey, it’s necessary so the foundation doesn’t crease up in fine lines," says Lovello, who's a fan of Laura Mercier Secret Brightening Under Eye Powder ($28) for setting product in place.